matteo-dunnhofer/MRPyrNet/README.md

 # Repository still under development

-Official implementation of the MRPyrNet architecture proposed in the paper [https://openreview.net/forum?id=7psPmlNffvg]("Improving MRI-based Knee Disorder Diagnosis with Pyramidal Feature Details") presented at the International Conference on Medical Imaging with Deep Learning (MIDL) 2021.
+Official implementation of the MRPyrNet architecture proposed in the paper [Improving MRI-based Knee Disorder Diagnosis with Pyramidal Feature Details](https://openreview.net/forum?id=7psPmlNffvg) presented at the International Conference on Medical Imaging with Deep Learning (MIDL) 2021.

 <img src="./midl2021.png" alt="drawing"/>

 ## Abstract
+*This paper presents MRPyrNet, a new convolutional neural network (CNN) architecture that improves the capabilities of CNN-based pipelines for knee injury detection via magnetic resonance imaging (MRI).
+Existing works showed that anomalies are localized in small-sized knee regions that appear in particular areas of MRI scans.
+Based on such facts, MRPyrNet exploits a Feature Pyramid Network to enhance small appearing features and Pyramidal Detail Pooling to capture such relevant information in a robust way.
+Experimental results on two publicly available datasets demonstrate that MRPyrNet improves the ACL tear and meniscal tear diagnosis capabilities of two state-of-the-art methodologies.
+Code is available at https://git.io/JtMPH.*

 ## Installation